0xNathanW/minesweeper/README.md

-# MineSweeper
+# Minesweeper in Python
-Minesweeper game played in terminal.
+Both a GUI and terminal based implementation of the classic game Minesweeper written in python.